iotaledger/inx-coordinator/documentation/docs/welcome.md

 ## Setup

-You need only one Coordinator to secure a network, so you want to install this extension only when you are going to run your own private network.
+A network needs only one Coordinator to be secure.
+Since the Tangle already has its Coordinator, you need to install this extension only when you are going to run your own private network.
 See [Run a Private Tangle](https://wiki.iota.org/hornet/develop/how_tos/private_tangle) for details.

 ## Configuration